asabaal/midi_song_creation_tool/README.md

 2. **Server** (`src/server`): Provides structured API endpoints
 3. **Web Interface** (`public`): Simple UI for testing and visualization

+> **Note:** If you're migrating from the previous version, please see the [Migration Guide](MIGRATION.md) for details on the new structure and API changes.

 ## Requirements

 - Node.js (v14 or higher)